Pam

 I can’t wait to continue this love affair with Kimpton.
 Here are some others that I’d like to stay at:

-Before I started travel hacking, these were a brand of hotels I stayed at quite frequently.
+Before I started using credit card points and miles, these were a brand of hotels I stayed at quite frequently.
 I can’t remember any standing out to me, though.
-However, Jess had a recent stay in Brugge, Belgium, that included a stay at the Crowne Plaza Brugge that she really liked.
+However, Jess had a recent stay in Brugge, Belgium, that included a stay at the Crowne Plaza Brugge, which she really liked.
 It was the perfect location for the Christmas markets!
 Crowne Plaza seems to be more economical too!

 The US News has a list of the top Crowne Plaza hotels for 2023 that will give further inspiration.
 Again, they might make some great family stays.